All Tupperware links are affiliate links, meaning I receive a commission for items

 Tupperware also offers you an “Extra” incentive for signing up, which is a second bonus item (again, at a drastically reduced price) when you submit a standard party before the end of your sign-up month.
 A standard party is $600 in sales.

-Consultants who register new consultants are also eligible to purchase the Say Yes offer and the Extra offer (if the new consultant qualified) at the same discounted price.
+Representatives who register new Reps are also eligible to purchase the Say Yes offer and the Extra offer (if the new Rep qualified) at the same discounted price.
 The items that are offered are intended to help familiarize you with the different products Tupperware has to offer as you start your new business.

 The Confident Start Program